 If the Association has applied for the program, all unit owners must agree to participate in the program.
 Unit owners must provide all required documentation for his or her own unit where this information is not available to the Association.

 The LMI status of the project is dependent upon the income mix of all tenants.
-If the rental property owner does not agree agree to participate or unable to provide required tenant, that unit being assessed as non-LMI.
+If the rental property owner does not agree to participate or is unable to provide required tenant, that unit will be assessed as non-LMI.
 Failure to meet the 51% LMI occupancy requirement for any group of units will result in the project’s failure to qualify as an LMI project and therefore, the entire structure may be deemed ineligible for assistance.

 Low- to Moderate-Income Requirements